WearAI/wearai.github.io/README.md

 🎯 Get smart outfit suggestions based on weather, events, and your style

-Fashion meets AI — all in one sleek platform.
+Fashion meets AI - all in one platform.

-Web Stack:
+🌐 Web Stack:

 React

 Vite

 GitHub Pages for deployment

 🌐 Check out the live site at:

 https://wearai.app

-🚀 Deployment
+🚀 Deployment:

 This site is automatically deployed to GitHub Pages using a CI/CD GitHub Actions workflow.